Latent Self-Exciting Point Process Model for Spatial-Temporal Networks: Spatial-temporal model of relationship network

 Let $\H_t$ denote the history of events up to time $t$ as the set of all the events that have occurred before that time, $\H_t= \{ h_k\}_{t_k<t}$.
 We assume that the interactions between the pairs are point processes with spatial-temporal conditional intensity function $S_{ij}(t, \bx|\H_t)$, so that the probability that the agents $i$ and $j$ will interact within a time window $(t,t+d)]$ and location $(\bx,\bx+d\bx)$ is simply $ S_{ij}(t, \bx|\H_t)dt d \bx$.
 Note that the intensity function is conditioned on the history of past events.
-Here we assume that the above intensity function can be factorized into temporal and spatial components as follows: \BEQ S_{ij}(t, \bx|\H_t)=\lambda_{ij}(t|\H_t)r_{ij}(\bx) \EEQ Note that the temporal conditional intensity $\lambda_{ij}(t|\H_t)$ is history-dependent, whereas the spatial component is not.
+Here we assume that the above intensity function can be factorized into temporal and spatial components as follows: \BEQ S_{ij}(t, \bx|\H_t)=\lambda_{ij}(t|\H_t)r_{ij}(\bx) \EEQ The intensity function $S_{ij}(\cdot)$ is based on the separability of spatio-temporal covariance functions~\cite{cressie+w_11} assuming that the temporal evolution proceeds independently at each spatial location, but rather on the history of its own.
+Note that the temporal conditional intensity $\lambda_{ij}(t|\H_t)$ is history-dependent, whereas the spatial component is not.
 The scope of our research is not the influence of spatial preference between nodes, but rather the spatial activities of pairs.
-In this regard, we assumes that the pair's preference of location stays the same over time.
-Let us define \BEQ \Lambda_{ij}^T = \int_{0}^{T} \lambda_{ij}(s|\H_s) ds \EEQ
+In this regard, we assume that the pair's preference of location stays the same over time.
+Let us define \BEQ \Lambda_{ij}^T = \int_{0}^{T} \lambda_{ij}(\tau|\H_\tau) d\tau \EEQ